 African Civilization Revisited by Basil Davidson.
 The story of Africa from antiquity to modern times, as told in the chronicles and records of chiefs, kings, and others.

 The Lost Cities of Africa by Basil Davidson.
 Survey, based on archeological findings, of African life and civilization during the fifteen hundred years prior to colonization.

 Introduction to African Civilizations by John G. Jackson.
 A panoramic view, from the dawn of prehistory to modern Africa.

 The Civilizations of Africa: A History to 1800 by Christopher Ehret.
 An overview of African history during the long periods sparsely covered in most other general histories.
 Logically organized by topic and era.

 The Cambridge History of Africa edited by J. Desmond Clark, J. D. Fage, Roland Oliver, Richard Gray, John E. Flint, and G. N. Sanderson.
-Eight-volume set of books covering African history in scholarly detail.
+Eight-volume set of books.
+(Expensive.)